TuomoNieminen/Helsinki-Open-Data-Science/docs/cluster_classification.md

 autosize: true

 Remarks about *k*-means:
-- Distance measure in the algorithm: similarity/dissimilarity measure between data points
+- Distance measure in the algorithm:
   - Different distance measures produce different output
-  - Deciding the best distance is not
+  - Deciding the best distance is not always easy
 - Number of clusters as input
   - Many ways to find the optimal number of clusters
   - One way is to look at the total within cluster sum of squares (see next slide)